JhulFramework/JIC/README.md

 ```

-- EDIT your codeignitor config/database.php and change respective lines to
+- EDIT your codeigniter config/database.php and change respective lines to

 ```php